axe76/VQA_Transformer/README.md

 The decoder is based on the Bahdanau Attention based seq2seq model decoder utilised for many text generation tasks as shown below:
 ![attention_mechanism](https://user-images.githubusercontent.com/36445587/139669770-02c1c1b8-6ffc-4ac6-8ca2-5191996b71c0.jpg)

+The resulting model is one that achieves an accuracy comparable to the latest implementations while being more lightweight.

 # Usage
 To train the model: <br>
 ```bash